-Performance outcomes Acceptable outcomes Compliance (d) remain subservient to the natural environment and the backdrop of Flagstaff Hill. (e) do not exceed 3 storeys.
+Performance outcomes Acceptable outcomes Compliance precinct and external to the town centre sub- precinct; (d) remain subservient to the natural environment and the backdrop of Flagstaff Hill. (e) do not exceed 3 storeys.
 PO10 AO10 Not applicable Building design, the streetscape, pedestrian paths and street front spaces promote integration with the surrounding area and the rest of Precinct 1 - Port Douglas Precinct.
 No acceptable outcomes are prescribed.
-The site is not located in Sub-precinct 1a - Town Centre sub-precinct.
+The application is for Reconfiguring a Lot only.
 PO11 AO11 Not applicable Buildings: No acceptable outcomes are prescribed.
-The site is not located in Sub-precinct 1a - Town (a) address street frontages; Centre sub-precinct.
-Centre sub-precinct. (b) ensure main entrances front the street or public spaces; (c) do not focus principally on internal spaces or parking areas.
-PO12 AO12 Not applicable Setbacks at ground level provide for: Setbacks at ground level: The site is not located in Sub-precinct 1a - Town (a) connection between pedestrian paths and (a) are clear of columns and other obstructions; Centre sub-precinct. public places;(b) areas for convenient movement of pedestrians; (b) have pavement matching the gradient of adjoining footpaths and connecting pedestrian areas on adjoining sites; (c) changes in gradient of the street. (c) connect without any lip or step to adjoining footpaths.
+The application is for Reconfiguring a Lot only. (a) address street frontages; (b) ensure main entrances front the street or public spaces; (c) do not focus principally on internal spaces or parking areas.
+PO12 AO12 Not applicable Setbacks at ground level provide for: Setbacks at ground level: The application is for Reconfiguring a Lot only. (a) connection between pedestrian paths and (a) are clear of columns and other obstructions; public places; (b) areas for convenient movement of pedestrians; (b) have pavement matching the gradient of adjoining footpaths and connecting pedestrian areas on adjoining sites; (c) changes in gradient of the street. (c) connect without any lip or step to adjoining footpaths.
+Davidas Chira Plancias Cabarra 2040 Varsias 4

 Performance outcomes Acceptable outcomes Compliance AO13 Buildings do not result in a reduction of views and vistas from public places to: (a) Flagstaff Hill; (b) Dickson Inlet; (c) public open space; (d) places of significance.
 AO13 No acceptable outcomes are prescribed.
-Not applicable The site is not located in Sub-precinct 1a - Town Centre sub-precinct.
+Not applicable The application is for Reconfiguring a Lot only.
 PO14 Development enhances the distinctive tropical resort town and identity of Port Douglas and encourages pedestrian activity at street level including shade protection across the footpath for the length of the building.
 AO14 Development is built up to the street frontage/s at the street level and incorporates a light frame awning, a minimum of 3 metres in width for the length of the street frontage/s; or If a development includes an outdoor dining area at ground/footpath level, the dining area has a maximum setback of 3 metres and the required awning is still maintained along the length of the street frontage/s.
 Note - PO24 provides more detail on awning design.
-Not applicable The site is not located in Sub-precinct 1a - Town Centre sub-precinct.
-PO15 Development is predominantly commercial in nature with any tourist accommodation having a secondary focus and not located on the street-level frontage where active frontages are encouraged as identified the Port Douglas local plan maps contained in Schedule 2.
+Not applicable The application is for Reconfiguring a Lot only PO15 Development is predominantly commercial in nature with any tourist accommodation having a secondary focus and not located on the street-level frontage where active frontages are encouraged as identified the Port Douglas local plan maps contained in Schedule 2.
 AO15.1 Centre activities establish: at street level on active street frontages; a maximum of one level above street level.
-AO15.2 Any residential development activities or short Not applicable The site is not located in Sub-precinct 1a - Town Centre sub-precinct.
-Not applicable The site is not located in Sub-precinct 1a - Town
+AO15.2 Not applicable The application is for Reconfiguring a Lot only.
+Any residential development activities or short Not applicable